d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 *	student started process 11683, which is command ps -u
 *	pts/0 is used
 *	STAT shows the status of the process, ‘r’ for running or ‘s’ for sleeping
-*	USER is de name of the user who started the process
+*	USER is the name of the user as which the process runs
 *	PID is the unique number of the process.
 This number will later be used to kill or send signals to the process
 *	%CPU and %MEM are the CPU and memory time the process is using
 *	VSZ, the virtual set size, shows the image size of the process in kilobytes